Snazzah/magic-stopwatch/README.md

   - `laps: StopwatchLap[]` - The laps the stopwatch has, recorded with `.lap()`.
   - `elapsed: number` - A getter that returns the amount of time elapsed on the stopwatch.
+  - `stopped: boolean` - Whether or not the stopwatch has stopped.
   - `startTime: number` - The time the stopwatch started at.
 Will be `-1` if not started.
   - `stopTime: number` - The time the stopwatch stopped at.
 Will be `-1` if not stopped.